jpfulton/blog/content/blog/2023-07-23-azure-personal-network-resize-disk/index.md

 ## Remove the Disk Snapshot

-If everything is working as expected, the snapshot that was taken early can be deleted by selecting **Delete** on the toolbar when viewing it in the Azure portal.
+If everything is working as expected, the snapshot that was taken earlier can be deleted by selecting **Delete** on the toolbar when viewing it in the Azure portal.

 ![Snapshot Screenshot](./resize-disk/disk-snapshot.png)